marekm4/BiGR/README.md

 We train L/XL-sized models using 8 A800 GPUs and XXL-sized models using 32 A800 GPUs on 4 nodes.

 ## 💐 Acknowledgement
 This project builds on [Diffusion Transformer](https://github.com/facebookresearch/DiT), [Binary Latent Diffusion](https://github.com/ZeWang95/BinaryLatentDiffusion), and [LlamaGen](https://github.com/FoundationVision/LlamaGen).
-We appreciate these great works!
+We thank these great works!

 ## 📖 Citation